Stricker2/javascript-quiz/README.md

 * Score is measured by the amount of seconds left on the timer after the last question has been answered.

-* Quiz is over when all questions are answer or the timer hits zero.
-If a high score has been achieved, the user will be prompted to input their initials and save their score to local storage.
+* When the quiz is over and if a high score has been achieved, the user will be prompted to input their initials and save their score to local storage.
 If they did not get a high score, they will be told their final score and prompted to refresh the page to play again.

 ## Webpage